Lalitha-Sowjanya/SNAPAMEND/README.md

 # SNAPBOT
-SNAPBOT is all about editing pictures using python code
+SNAPBOT is a Python based picture editing GUI application build using open cv, os and tkinter...